-The Princeton Women’s rugby team was established in 1979.
-The new team aspired to compete in the young world of U.S. Women’s rugby, which was established only eight years earlier by the creation of four Women’s teams in 1972.
-Since then, the sport has grown quickly across America and PUWRFC has continually found itself at the top levels of Division I competition.
-Currently, the Princeton Women compete in Division I of the Ivy League.
+Princeton University Women’s Rugby Football Club was established in 1979 by Catherine Chute.
+The new team aspired to compete in the young world of U.S. women’s rugby, which was established only eight years earlier when four women’s teams emerged in 1972.
+Since then, the sport has grown quickly across America and Princeton women have continually played at the top levels of Division I competition.

 Princeton Women’s rugby won back-to-back national championships in 1995 and 1996 and advanced to the Final Four in 1997, 1999, 2000, 2001, 2004 and 2005.
 More than 35 Princeton women have been named All-Americans in rugby.
 In 2011, 2012, and 2018, the women placed 3rd in the USA Rugby Sevens Collegiate National Championships.

 - PURFC Ivy League Champions in 2004, 1979, 1973, 1971, and 1969.

 - PUWRFC National Championships in 1995 and 1996.

 - PUWRFC advanced to the Final Four in 1997, 1999, 2000, 2001, 2004 and 2005.

 - 35 Princeton women have been named All-Americans.